LongerVisionRobot/Raspberry_Pi_Full_Stack/Part1_Introduction/01_Getting_Started_with_RaspberryPi/05_network_configuration.md

 ![Image](./network_3_internet_listing.jpg)

+You will notice that Raspberry Pi 3B **ONLY** detects the 2.4G Wifi network, which can be confirmed from its [official specification](https://www.raspberrypi.org/products/raspberry-pi-3-model-b/).
+Clearly, [BCM43438](http://www.cypress.com/file/298076/download) is the chip with
+> a 2.4 GHz WLAN IEEE 802.11 b/g/n MAC/baseband/radio, Bluetooth 4.1 support, and an FM receiver.

 Click on your network, the **Pre Shared Key** dialog will be popped up for you to input the password, as follows:

 ![Image](./network_4_internet_pre_sharedkey.jpg)